-Housing Services division of Carnegie Mellon University annually publishes an electronic handbook entitled, Housing Policies, containing policies and procedures applicable to students living in university residence facilities as well other helpful information concerning housing and dining at Carnegie Mellon University.
-A copy of Housing Policies may be found at www.cmu.edu/housing/housing-policies/.
+Housing Services annually publishes an electronic handbook entitled, Housing Policies, containing policies and procedures applicable to students living in university residence facilities as well other helpful information concerning housing at Carnegie Mellon University.
+A copy of Housing Policies may be found at www.cmu.edu/housing/our-communities/policies/.